Last Updated: September 4, 2023

 If you're already entertaining this idea, we recommend that you go right to a U.S. Department of Energy guide found online, which is entitled Guide to Community Shared Solar: Utility, Private, and Non-profit Project Development.
 This report describes the three organizational models for most projects, including a neighborhood solar demonstration.

 We think it's feasible for some neighborhoods to make a solar array field and then transfer the energy into individual homes or certainly into community centers and business districts.

 In the Industrial Age (and here we include the Information Age), energy has tended to come from fossil fuels.
 There is now considerable concern about both the geopolitical jeopardy our dependence on foreign oil creates from time to time, as well as using up expensive and/or market-volatile petroleum and natural gas at alarming rates.

 So in the post-industrial age we're entering now, the energy sources will be the renewable and free ones that Mother Nature provided, sun and wind.

-If you're in a cold climate with a south-facing porch or a free-standing greenhouse, you're taking advantage of passive solar at least in part to heat those spaces.
+For example, if you're in a cold climate with a south-facing porch or a free-standing greenhouse, you're taking advantage of passive solar at least in part to heat those spaces.
 Passive solar emphasizes orientation of buildings toward the sun in such a way as to minimize energy usage.

 Planning commissions and city councils will need to become increasingly aware of passive solar considerations as residents are more conscious of wanting to use renewable energy resources.
 Sometimes zoning issues surrounding solar have become a hot topic.
 The Grow Solar Partnership has compiled what they call a toolkit for addressing this issue.
 This was compiled for Minnesota, Wisconsin, and Illinois, so you might have to adapt this considerably if your climate is quite different.